cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/inotify_init.rst

    On success, these system calls return a new file descriptor.
    On error, -1 is returned, and *errno* is set to indicate the error.

-**ERRORS**

-   EINVAL (inotify_init1())

-      An invalid value was specified in flags.

-   EMFILE

-      - The user limit on the total number of inotify instances has been reached.
-      - The per-process limit on the number of open file descriptors has been reached.
-      - The system-wide limit on the total number of open files has been reached.

-   ENOMEM

-      Insufficient kernel memory is available.